Jayad/GetURDriver/README.md

           Have used GeoRadius Feature (https://redis.io/commands/georadius) For storing and retrieving GeoLocations, Lat Long and Distance
           Example:  GEORADIUS location 15.0 37.0 5000 km WITHDIST WITHCOORD
 3. InfaStructure:
-       Docker Ubuntu Container is been created and Installed with Redis and MySql and Jmeter.
+       Docker Ubuntu Container is been created and Installed with Redis, MySql,Java8 and Jmeter.
        The fat JAR has been deployed post development on the same.
        Jmeter is been used for Load Testing.